-MLM label is everywhere right now and we couldn’t be more prouder of designer Julia Softely.
-She’s taken it from a minimal, simple start up fresh out of fashion college, to a large scale business expanding each and every day inspiring looks for seasons to come.
+MLM label is everywhere right now and couldn’t be more prouder of designer, Julia Softely.
+She’s taken it from a minimal, simple start up fresh out of fashion college, to a large scale business with a successful fashion digital marketing strategy expanding each and every day inspiring looks for seasons to come.

 This is our interview with Julia.

 First off, what does MLM actually stand for?

 MLM LABEL was originally launched (about a decade ago now) as Millie loves Min, a sobriquet for my younger twin siblings at the time.
 The brand started as this simple little concept around the two identical ladies before it developed to the Label it is now – which I guess still holds that simple concept – the #mlmgirl.